danyboy666/NES-Famicom-documentation/README.md

 # NES-Famicom-documentation
 NES/Famicom documentation

+This mod with restore audio for AV famicom

-This mod as bee possible to complete with the help of @RGBeter in collaboration with @zaxour and other people i might be forgetting from the nes-help discord channel
+This mod as been possible with the help of @RGBeter in collaboration with @zaxour and other people I might be forgetting from the nes-help discord channel

 Basic documentation. more will follow.